kowainik/kowainik.github.io/posts/2020-12-07-haddock-tips.md

 Though, sometimes you are interested only in specific types and functions, not in reading the full documentation.
 Hackage helps here as well.
-You can press the `s` button on a package page to quickly jump to definitions.
+You can press the <kbd>s</kbd> button on a package page to quickly jump to definitions.

 ![Haddock Search Example](/images/haddock/haddock-relude-search.png)